Healthcare / Clinics / Emergency

 Option Best for What to expect Plan range Bring

-Polyclinic (public primary care) Non-urgent consults, follow-ups, and referral pathways Waiting can be longer; processes are standardised Plan range: ~S$20–80+ (planning only) ID, medication list, allergy/history notes
+Polyclinic (public primary care) Non-urgent consults, follow-ups, and referral pathways More standardised pricing/process; booking and waiting shape the experience Published non-resident general consults are roughly S$81–103; plan S$130–200 with medication/test buffer ID, medication list, allergy/history notes

-GP clinic (private family doctor) Faster general consults; simple prescriptions/MC as assessed Typically higher fees; experience varies Plan range: ~S$40–150+ (planning only) ID, payment method, a short symptom timeline
+GP clinic (private family doctor) Faster general consults; simple prescriptions/MC as assessed Typically higher fees; experience varies Planning range: ~S$40–150+; nights, weekends, medication, and tests can add cost ID, payment method, a short symptom timeline

-Urgent care / 24-hour clinic (urgent, not life-threatening) Night/weekend issues when you’re unsure if A&E is needed Can cost more; waiting still happens Plan range: ~S$80–250+ (planning only) ID, allergy notes, chronic conditions/med list
+Urgent care / 24-hour clinic (urgent, not life-threatening) Night/weekend issues when you’re unsure if A&E is needed Can cost more; waiting still happens Planning range: ~S$80–250+; call first to confirm opening and fee logic ID, allergy notes, chronic conditions/med list

-A&E (Emergency Department) Potentially life-threatening emergencies (triage decides) Triage-based waiting; non-critical cases may wait longer Plan range: ~S$150–400+ (planning only) ID, emergency contact, insurance/work benefit info (if any)
+A&E (Emergency Department) Potentially life-threatening emergencies (triage decides) Triage-based waiting; non-critical cases may wait longer Planning range: from ~S$150–400+; final bills depend on hospital, tests, and status ID, emergency contact, insurance/work benefit info (if any)

 In an emergency: do these 3 things first